d12frosted/elpa-mirror/gnu/denote-readme.txt

   │ ;; include an example here to avoid potential confusion.
   │
   │
-  │ ;; We allow multi-word keywords by default.
-The author's personal │ ;; preference is for single-word keywords for a more rigid workflow.
+  │ ;; We do not allow multi-word keywords by default.
+The author's │ ;; personal preference is for single-word keywords for a more rigid │ ;; workflow.
   │ (setq denote-allow-multi-word-keywords t)
   │
   │ (setq denote-date-format nil) ; read doc string